TERMS AND CONDITIONS

 3.3 If the actions referred to in paragraph 3.2 reveal, or if it otherwise becomes known to iZettle, that the information concerning the bank account referred to in paragraph 7.1 in any aspect is incorrect or incomplete, iZettle reserves the right not to pay any monies to such bank account until the information has been corrected and completed by the User and thereafter verified by iZettle (in accordance with paragraph 3.2).
 For the avoidance of doubt, regardless of whether such verification has been conducted or not, iZettle assumes no responsibility for any monies which, due to incorrect or incomplete information provided by the User, has been paid to a bank account which does not belong to the User.

-3.4 When the User has registered for the Service and approved the Terms, iZettle may perform a credit check on the User and require the User to supply such documentation and other evidence as is reasonably requested by iZettle in order for iZettle to be able to carry out, and be satisfied that it has complied with, all necessary checks in accordance with the EU Money Laundering Directive 2005/60/EC as implemented by the Swedish 2009:62 Money Laundering and Terrorist Financing (Prevention) Act and otherwise in order for iZettle and/or iZettle’s designated bank to comply with applicable laws.
+3.4 When the User has registered for the Service and approved this Agreement, iZettle may perform a credit check on the User and require the User to supply such documentation and other evidence as is reasonably requested by iZettle in order for iZettle to be able to carry out, and be satisfied that it has complied with, all necessary checks in accordance with the EU Money Laundering Directive 2005/60/EC as implemented by the Swedish 2009:62 Money Laundering and Terrorist Financing (Prevention) Act and otherwise in order for iZettle and/or the Acquirers to comply with applicable laws.
 The User agrees that iZettle may obtain credit information and agrees to assist in that regard to the extent necessary in order for iZettle to perform such credit check.
 Please see clause 27 for further information.

-3.5 iZettle shall determine in its sole discretion whether the User should be given access to the Service. iZettle shall only be bound by the Terms after it has decided to give the User access to the Service.
+3.5 iZettle shall determine in its sole discretion whether the User should be given access to the Service. iZettle shall only be bound by this Agreement after it has decided to give the User access to the Service.

-3.6 The technical requirements for the User's mobile phone or tablet, as dictated by iZettle, are stated on the Website www.izettle.com/gb.
+3.6 The technical requirements for the User's mobile phone or tablet, as dictated by iZettle, are stated on the Website.
 It is not allowed to use the Service together with a mobile phone or tablet whose technological measures have been circumvented, e.g. by so-called jailbreak.

 3.7 The User’s ability to access the Service by mobile phone or tablet is dependent on services received by the User from a third party.
 Such third parties may charge the User for access to the Service (e.g. for access to, and transfer of data on, the Internet).
 The User shall be solely responsible for payment of such fees.
 The User's use of the Service may also be subject to the terms of the User’s agreement with its supplier of mobile telephone services.